 Ms Love served as a Member of Parliament for the African National Congress in the first democratic Parliament from 1994 to 1999, and was a member of the 22-person Constitutional Committee of the Constitutional Assembly, the body responsible for steering the constitution-making process.

 Ms Love then served in various government and civil society institutions, including working in the South African Reserve Bank for five years as head of strategic analysis dealing with various security risks relating to cash that affected South Africa’s financial stability.

-Ms Love has a strong commitment to human rights and in her capacity as National Director of the Legal Resources Centre since 2006 she has taken up public interest and constitutional cases on behalf of marginalised communities and individuals.
+Ms Love has a strong commitment to human rights and, in her capacity as National Director of the Legal Resources Centre from 2006 to 2018, she has taken up public interest and constitutional cases on behalf of marginalised communities and individuals.

-Before joining the Electoral Commission in 2016, Ms Love also served a seven-year term (2009 to 2016) as a part-time member of the South African Human Rights Commission, a Chapter 9 institution tasked with safeguarding South Africa’s democracy.
+Before joining the Electoral Commission in 2016, Ms Love also served a seven-year term (2009-2016) as a part-time member of the South African Human Rights Commission, a Chapter 9 institution tasked with safeguarding South Africa’s democracy.

 Ms Love studied through the University of the Witwatersrand and the University of London and has post-graduate qualifications in public administration and development management, including an MSc degree in public financial management.